check-spelling-sandbox/materialize/misc/python/materialize/optbench/README.md

 To run a benchmark you need to:

-1. Intialize the database schema for your test scenario.
+1. Initialize the database schema for your test scenario.
 1. Run the workload of your test scenario.

 These two steps are modeled by the `init` and `run` commands.